Biswas-N/Norman-PD-incidents-extractor/docs/Index.md

 get_stats creates `sqlite3.Connection` and `sqlite3.Cursor` objects using `with` resource manager and fetch's the natures and their count from the incidents table.
 The sql command used to fetch the statistics is `SELECT nature, count(*) FROM incidents WHERE IFNULL(nature, '') != '' GROUP BY nature ORDER BY count(*) DESC, nature ASC`

 > Note: The above command does not include empty incident count.
 This is done using `WHERE IFNULL(nature, '') != ''`.

+## main.py
+[`main.py`](../main.py) combines all the three modules (downloader, parser and storer) and performs the following functionalities.
+1. Used the built-in `argparse` package to accept the PDF URL from the command line as an argument.
+2. Then firstly, sends that URL to `downloader.fetch_incidents` to get the incidents as an unparsed 2-dimentional list.
+3. Secondly, sends the unparsed list to `parser.extract_incidents` to convert the unparsed incidents to `Incident` type objects.
+4. Later, create a database and resets the incidents table if the database was created earlier and inserts the extracted rows into the database using `storer.create_db` and `db.add_incidents`.
+5. Lastly if the rows were successfully inserted, the file calls `db.get_stats` to retrieve the final summary of Incident Natures and Counts.